FreshBGN/alpha-wow-grafix/README.md

 dgVoodoo2 is an emulator/wrapper program that emulates a Voodoo graphics card using DirectX 11-12 to allow the user to run various games using the DirectX 9- and 3dfx Glide graphics APIs.
 It can be used to translate the old Direct3D calls used in WoW 0.5.3 to DirectX 11 or 12 to achieve higher framerates in Direct3D mode.
 This method should work on most graphics cards, but has been known to crash on specific Nvidia models.

 <b>Instructions:</b>

+Step 0: If you're using one of your batch files for Direct3D (from the releases section), you ONLY need to follow Steps 5.1 to 5.5.
+All other steps are done automatically by the scripts.

 Step 1: Download the latest regular release of dgVoodoo2 from the [Dege's stuffs](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) website.